microchip-pic-avr-examples/pic18f25q71-curiosity-hpc-demo-code/README.md

 ## Inputs and Display
 - Push Button Switch – One on-board push button switch (S1) is utilized.
 S1 is connected to the PIC MCU RB4 pin and is used to switch to the next lab. <br />
 - Potentiometer – A 10kΩ potentiometer connected to the RA0 pin is used in labs requiring analog inputs <br />
-- LEDs - The Curiosity HPC Development Board has four LEDs (D2 through D5) that are connected to I/O ports RA4 through RA7, respectively.
+- LEDs – The Curiosity HPC Development Board has four LEDs (D2 through D5) that are connected to I/O ports RA4 through RA7, respectively.
 These LEDs are used to display the output of the different labs. <br/>

 ### <u>Lab 1: Hello World</u>
 #### Introduction
 This lab shows how to turn on an LED.

 #### Hardware Effects
-LED D2 will light up and stays that way.
+LED D2 lights up and stays that way.

 #### Summary
 The LEDs are connected to the input-output (I/O) pins.
 First, the I/O pin must be configured to be an output.
 In this case, when one of these pins is driven high (LED_D2 = 1), the LED will turn on.
 These two logic levels are derived from the power pins of the PIC MCU.
-Since the PIC's power pin (V<sub>DD</sub>) is connected to 5V or 3.3V and the source (V<sub>SS</sub>) to ground (0V), a logic level of `‘1’` is equivalent to 5V or 3.3V, and a logic level of `‘0’` is 0V.
+Since the PIC's power pin (V<sub>DD</sub>) is connected to 5V or 3.3V and the source (V<sub>SS</sub>) to ground (0V), a logic level of '`1`' is equivalent to 5V or 3.3V, and a logic level of '`0`' is 0V.

 ### <u>Lab 2: Blink</u>